IvLabs/stagewise-knowledge-distillation/README.md

 ### Preparation
 - The following script
     - downloads the data (and shifts it to appropriate folder)
+    - saves 10%, 20%, 30% and 40% splits of each dataset separately
     - downloads the pretrained teacher weights in appropriate folder
     ```
     # assuming you are in the root folder of the repository